PDF Privacy: What Happens to Files on Free Online Tools

 The limitation is real: browser-based tools cannot do everything a server can.
 Extremely large files, complex format conversions, and batch automation are areas where server-side processing is still necessary.
 For those cases, choose a tool with explicit data handling commitments — and ideally one that can run on your own infrastructure.

-- Before uploading any document: ask whether it contains personal data, is subject to confidentiality obligations, or belongs to a client or patient.
+Ask whether the document contains personal data, is subject to confidentiality obligations, or belongs to a client or patient.
 If any of these apply, use a local tool.
+Most people skip this question.
+That is how sensitive documents end up on servers they never agreed to use.

 keptlocal processes all files locally in your browser.
 Browse the tools — and verify with DevTools that nothing leaves your device.